Trends and Accomplishments

 Boston is home to a range of cultural organizations and schools of music and art, film festivals, a lively literary community, heritage sites and public art placed over almost four centuries.
 These resources are fundamentally based in Boston’s ever evolving array of unique cultural experiences – food, music, dance, landscape and urban design –that draw on and express Boston’s exceptional degree of cultural diversity and countless settings and opportunities for varied levels of engagement and participation.

-Boston’s cultural wealth includes significant institutions as the Museum of Fine Arts, the Institute of Contemporary Art, Boston Symphony Orchestra, Museum of African American History, Company ONE, Huntington Theater, OrigiNation Cultural Center, Boston Center for the Arts, José Mateo Ballet Theatre, the Actor’s Shakespeare Project and the Boston Ballet.
-It also includes renowned schools of art education, from the Massachusetts College of Art and Design, the Museum School, the New England Conservatory, Berklee School of Music and a robust K-12 arts education programs in the Boston Public Schools and numerous arts-oriented after-school programs.
+Boston’s cultural wealth includes significant institutions as the Musuem of Fine Arts, Institute of Contemporary Art, Boston Symphony Orchestra, OrigiNation Cultural Center, Museum of African American History, Company ONE, Huntington Theater, Boston Center for the Arts, José Mateo Ballet Theatre, the Actor’s Shakespeare Project and Boston Ballet.
+It also includes renowned schools of art education, from the Massachusetts College of Art and Design, the Museum School, the New England Conservatory, Berkley college of Music and a robust K-12 arts education programs in the Boston Public Schools and numerous arts-oriented after-school programs.

 Boston is also enriched by its many innovative dance and theater companies, nonprofit theaters and performance venues in clubs, film festivals, restaurants and community venues such as Strand Theater in Dorchester, Villa Victoria Center for the Arts in the South End, Spontaneous Celebrations in Jamaica Plan and youth-serving and pre-professional programs such as DotArt in Dorchester, Zumix in East Boston and Artists for Humanity in South Boston.